ddgond/tldr/pages/common/dillo.md

 `dillo {{path/to/file_or_directory}}`

-- Open Dillo at full-screen:
+- Open Dillo in full-screen mode:

 `dillo --fullwindow`